polterguy/phosphorusfive/plugins/p5.lambda/README.md

   innerValue:Foo bar 2
 ```

-For the record, the above ":x:" expression, is the *"identity expression"* in the p5 expression engine,
-and simply means the "current node".
+For the record, the above ":x:" expression, is the *"identity expression"* in the p5 expression engine, and simply means the "current node".
 This is where all expressions starts out.

-For a more thourough explanation of expressions, yet again, check out the documentation for the p5.exp
+For a more thourough explanation of expressions, yet again, check out the documentation for the [p5.exp](/core/p5.exp/) project.
-project.

 #### Evaluating multiple lambda objects in one go

 *[eval]* can also execute multiple sources in one evaluation.
 Imagine you have a node hierarchy, where
 you have several nodes you wish to evaluate.
 This can actually be done with one *[eval]* invocation, since
 each result of your expression will be evaluated in order, according to how they were fetched by your expression.
-Try out the following code in your System42 evaluator to see this in action
+Try out the following code in your System42 evaluator to see this in action.

 ```
 _x